Greazy6/frontend-nanodegree-feedreader/README.md

 This is my project 6 where I have used Jasmine to run som tests.

-To run this application please fork these files and clone then to your hard drive.
+To run this application please fork these files from my github page Greazy6 named frontend-nanodegree-feedreader and clone the file to your hard drive.

 Then open index.html file.